 - Nearly 50 percent search for information about a particular healthcare professional or facility.

-These numbers effectively illustrate how, in an educational setting, social media can play a pivotal role in reaching a large number of patients seeking advice on any number of medical issues.
+These numbers effectively illustrate how, in an educational setting, social media can play a pivotal role in reaching many patients seeking advice on any number of medical issues.
 A public administrator may assist in educating patients on complex matters such as how to proceed after emergencies and accidents.

-For example, at a public health seminar or via a social media platform, a public administrator will explain why those who have been involved in an auto accident, even a minor one, should seek a medical evaluation to ensure they aren’t injured.
-The evaluation should be performed prior to agreeing to anything associated with the other party’s insurance.
+For example, at a public health seminar or via a social media platform, a public administrator will explain why those involved in an auto accident, even a minor one, should seek a medical evaluation to ensure they aren’t injured.
+The evaluation should be performed before agreeing to anything associated with the other party’s insurance.

 A public healthcare administrator’s foray into the realm of laws and regulations doesn’t end there — they’re also at the forefront of legislation.
 And it’s a valuable role, especially when you consider the localized aspect of healthcare.
 After all, most patients receive care, whether on a preventive, maintenance, or emergency basis, in their own community.
 At its core, healthcare is a local industry.

-This simple fact makes a public healthcare administrator an important figure within local communities as well as medical facilities.
+This simple fact makes a public healthcare administrator an important figure within local communities and medical facilities.
 Thus, in Texas, where the Affordable Care Act is under fire, it’s likely that a large number of public health administrators are watching the proceedings closely.
 Public administrators may even be providing valuable insight and analysis to the legal professionals handling the case.

 Looking to the Future of Public Health Administration